 They will set some minimum standards of employment for everyone working in a whole sector or occupation.
 They will be negotiated between working people (in union) and employers in a sector.
 Employees and employers will get to vote on them, but if the sides can’t agree, a third party will step in and set the new rules.
 Click here to see the roadmap for getting FPAs.

 What is the Process to Get a Fair Pay Agreement?

-To start the process for a Fair Pay Agreement a union will have the agreement of 1,000 employees in a sector (or 10% of all the employees in a sector – whichever is lower).
+To start the process for an FPA, a union needs the agreement of 1000 employees in a sector (or 10% of all the employees in a sector – whichever is lower).
 Alternatively, the union must demonstrate there is significant public interest in the initiation of the FPA.
 This marks the start of the Fair Pay Agreement process.
-It is worth noting that, once it has started, the process must result in a Fair Pay Agreement.
+It is worth noting that once an FPA initiation is approved, the process must result in an FPA.

-Next all the employers in the sector will be told that the process for a Fair Pay Agreement has started.
-Those employers will ask all their employees to agree to have some contact information shared with the union or unions who started the FPA process.
-For those that agree, unions will contact them, seek their view on what they want to see in a Fair Pay Agreement and invite them to meetings with other workers to talk about the Fair Pay Agreement.
+Next, all the employers in the sector are informed the process for an FPA has started.
+Those employers will ask all their employees to agree to share contact information with the union(s) who started the FPA process.
+For those that agree, unions will contact them and seek their view on what they want to see in an FPA.
+Unions will also invite employees to meetings to discuss the FPA.

-Once the two bargaining sides (employees and employers) think they have reached an agreement, everyone in the sector gets to vote on it.
-To be passed, the Fair Pay Agreement must be agreed by 50% +1 of employees, and the same for employers.
+Once the bargaining sides (employees and employers) have reached an agreement, everyone in the sector will vote on it.
+To pass, the FPA must get more than 50% support from both employers and employees.
 For employees it is one person one vote.
 For employers, their votes are determined by the number of people they employ in the sector.
 If the FPA is passed by both sides – employers and employees – then it is a done deal.
 If it is not passed by either side, they go back to renegotiate.
 Then the FPA is voted on again.